As Black History Month ends, the RAF reflects on the supporting events which took place.

 On 25th October, the RAF held a wreath laying ceremony at the Runnymede Air Forces War Memorial; led by BAME Network Advocate, Air Commander Shaun Harris, and BAME Network Chair, Wing Commander Calvin Bailey.

-The memorial commemorates over 20,000 black soldiers of the Commonwealth Air Force, who died during operations.
+The War Memorial commemorates over 20,000 personnel who died during World War II.
 A ‘Black Poppy Rose’ wreath was also laid to represent over a million names, cultures, identities and historical contributions.